JuanOrozco213/CS4220/project.final.md

     - not hard coding
     - not using global variables
     - etc

+**Extra Credit**
+  - Not required.
+  - Applied to the Project portion of the grade.

 The more code your write, does not mean a good grade.
 The code written and submitted as the project should be clean, well written and not necessarily verbose.